anoopchoudharyfs/BuyerRegistration/README.md

 **Cosmos Database**

-The BidderRegistration database uses a CosmosDB with eventual consistency to store bidder status data.
+The buyerRegistration database uses a CosmosDB with eventual consistency to store bidder status data.

 The partition key is: